Written by Dr Julian De Silva

 Key to natural-looking results is an artistic and anatomical understanding of these three elements, so the elements of facial ageing can be rejuvenated naturally.

-With neck lift surgery in London, Dr De Silva’s philosophy is that there are three important aspects of facial surgery:
+With neck lift surgery, Dr De Silva’s philosophy is that there are three important aspects of facial surgery:

 Each of these aspects we have refined and improved to give you a smooth experience and recovery.
 A great looking neck lift requires a balance of respect to a patient’s genetic makeup surgical technical excellence and the surgeon’s artistic talent.